ahmadsayed/hybrid-beyond-x86/README.md

 Now it comes to the moment of what should I do make my containerized application run on multiarch, in here will cover four different approaches

+- Do nothing it will work
+- Build everything on its own dedicated machine
+- Cross Build and Cross compiling
+- User space emulation
 ### Options 1: Do nothing it will work
 This the most forward way to think, currently most of the application is written in Architecture agnostic language, Java for example come with slogan compile once run anywhere, also Python, Node.JS, all supported and ported to previous ISA and more.
 Bringing this to the container world should as simple as